A full circuit-based quantum algorithm for excited-states in quantum chemistry: Discussion

 \section{Discussion}

 In summary, we have proposed a full quantum algorithm in circuit frame for the excited-states of quantum chemistry, termed FQESS algorithm.
 Compared with the hybrid variational algorithm, our method does not need the classical optimizer and all the calculations are performed on the quantum computer.
+The non-variational characteristic makes the algorithm converge to the target states along the direction of the fastest gradient descent, avoiding the barren plateau phenomenon.
 The output results of energy for the last energy-level can be used as the updating parameter for determining the next energy-level, and the only difference between different iterations for various eigenstates is the state preparation process of ancillary system, which can be simply realized by modifying the encoding operator.
-We present a numerical simulation with the hydrogen and LiH molecules to demonstrate the feasibility and robustness of the algorithm.
+We present a numerical simulation with the hydrogen, LiH, H2O and NH3 molecules to demonstrate the feasibility and robustness of the algorithm.
 A proof-of-principle experiment has also been demonstrated on the practical superconducting quantum chip, and the results show a good agreement with theoretical expectations.
-Our algorithm fills the last step of solving quantum chemistry problems based on different algorithm frames and can be used as a generalized Hamiltonian diagonalization scheme on quantum computers.
+Our algorithm fills the last step of solving quantum chemistry problems based on different algorithm frames and can be used as a generalized Hamiltonian diagonalization scheme on the future fault-tolerant quantum computers.

-\section{Acknowledgements.}
+\section{Acknowledgements}

-We acknowledge the support from the National Natural Science Foundation of China under Grants No. 12005015 and No. 11974205; the National Key Research and Development Program of China (2017YFA0303700); the Key Research and Development Program of Guangdong province (2018B030325002); Beijing Advanced Innovation Center for Future Chip (ICFC).
-This work is also supported by the National Key R\&D Plan (2021YFB2801800) and the research project (R22100TE) of China Mobile Communications Group Co., Ltd.
+S. W. and G. L. are corresponding authors.
+We acknowledge the support from the National Natural Science Foundation of China under Grants No. 12005015 and No. 11974205; the National Key R\&D Plan (2021YFB2801800); the National Key Research and Development Program of China (2017YFA0303700); Beijing Advanced Innovation Center for Future Chip (ICFC).
+We gratefully acknowledge support from the Extreme Condition User Facility in Beijing and Quafu cloud platform for quantum computation.
+S. W. acknowledges the Beijing Nova Program under Grants No. 20230484345.
+H. F. acknowledge the support from the National Natural Science Foundation of China under Grants No. T2121001 and No. 92265207.
+Z. W. acknowledge the support from China Postdoctoral Science Foundation No. 2022TQ0036, National Natural Science Foundation of China No. 12247168 and No. 92265207.